▶️ LISTEN TO THIS ARTICLE

 The emerging best practice is hybrid: fine-tune for fluency and tone, layer RAG on top for factual grounding.
 The decision framework covers when each approach wins and how to combine them.
 And as context windows expand, the boundary keeps shifting, but the core value of RAG, connecting models to current, citable knowledge, remains.

 The teams that build RAG systems that work share a pattern: they chunk carefully, retrieve with hybrid search plus reranking, evaluate systematically, and maintain their indexes like production infrastructure.
 The teams that fail treat RAG as a demo they shipped.
-The 73% failure rate isn't inevitable.
-It's the cost of skipping the engineering.
+Failure is not inevitable, but it becomes more likely when teams skip the engineering.

 Sources